Heidi Ewing: Biography

 Her first feature-length documentary, "The Boys of Baraka," was co-directed with Rachel Grady.
-The film, made with ITVS, premiered at the South by Southwest Film Festival and was release theatrically by ThinkFilm before airing on PBS.
+The film, made with ITVS, premiered at the South by Southwest Film Festival and was released theatrically by ThinkFilm before airing on PBS.
 The film follows a group of 12-year-old boys from Baltimore who leave home for an experimental middle school in rural Kenya.

-In 2006 she and Grady released "Jesus Camp," which premiered at The Tribeca Film Festival and was released by Magnolia Pictures.
+In 2006, she and Grady released "Jesus Camp," which premiered at The Tribeca Film Festival and was released by Magnolia Pictures.
 The film was nominated for the 2006 Academy Award.